Streaks App Alternatives 2026: 6 With a Free Tier

 Streaks is excellent at what it does but stops working for users whose habits compete with their phone, who want more than twelve daily habits, who object to the one-time price after the App Store removed it from the new free trial system, or who need a free tier.
 Streaks also does not enforce.
 Users who repeatedly skip the habit and check the box anyway need a tracker with a forcing function.
 Habit Doom blocks apps until habits are done, which addresses the enforcement gap directly.

 Habit Doom is the closest match in form factor: a daily checklist of habits with streaks and Apple Watch support, plus the layer that Streaks does not have.
 Habit Doom additionally locks selected iOS apps at the ManagedSettings system level until the daily habits are checked off.
 Force-quitting Habit Doom does not release the lock.
-For users who liked Streaks but wanted the tracker to enforce what it tracks, Habit Doom is the natural step.
+An opt-in free feature called Anti-Cheat can also require a real-time photo at check-in, verified on-device, so the habit is confirmed rather than self-reported.
+For users who liked Streaks but wanted the tracker to enforce and verify what it tracks, Habit Doom is the natural step.

 Streaks does not block apps or limit screen time.
 Streaks tracks completion and displays the unbroken visual chain.
 Users wanting to also block apps when habits are skipped need either a combined app like Habit Doom or a separate app blocker like Opal alongside Streaks.
 The two-app approach works but requires the user to manually coordinate which is fine for users with strong existing discipline.